 - Sexual orientation, and

-Retaliation Prevention — All reasonable steps to prevent retaliation by a person against a student who has made a complaint of a breach of our code of conduct will be taken.
+Retaliation Prevention — Marigold’s Code of Conduct includes the standards in the Provincial Standards of Codes of Conduct.
+All reasonable steps to prevent retaliation by a person against a student who has made a complaint of a breach of our code of conduct will be taken.

 When students do not act in a responsible manner, it is the responsibility of the adults working with them to intervene.
 Acquisition of skills related to positive social and pro-social behavior is developmental; as children become older, expectations increase.